Orange Alert

 Biographic Overview

-Daniel is an active member of the North American Patristics Society as well as the American Academy of Religion, where they are currently serving as a member of the Platonism and Neoplatonism Unit Steering Committee.
+Daniel is an active member of the North American Patristics Society (NAPS) and the American Academy of Religion (AAR), presently serving as a member of the AAR Platonism & Neoplatonism Unit Steering Committee.